Ross Smith (darts player)

-Ross Smith (born 12 January 1989) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twelve; he reached a peak ranking of world number nine in 2024.
+Ross Smith (born 12 January 1989) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is ranked world number fourteen; he reached a peak ranking of world number nine in 2024.
+Nicknamed "Smudger", he has won 12 PDC titles in his professional career, including two major titles, the 2022 European Championship and the 2026 World Series of Darts Finals.

-Nicknamed "Smudger", Smith won his first PDC major title at the 2022 European Championship, defeating Michael Smith 11–8 in the final.
-He reached his second major semi-final at the 2024 Players Championship Finals and has finished as runner-up in three events on the PDC European Tour.
-Smith has won a total of 7 PDC ranking titles in his professional career.

-Smith previously competed in British Darts Organisation (BDO) events, and reached the quarter-finals of the BDO World Championship in 2011.
-In 2013, Smith won four titles on the PDC Development Tour, the most of any player that year.
+Smith previously competed in British Darts Organisation (BDO) events, reaching the quarter-finals of the 2011 BDO World Darts Championship.
+He won four titles on the 2013 PDC Challenge Tour (now the PDC Development Tour), the most of any player that year.
+After claiming his first PDC ranking title at Players Championship 19 in 2021, he won his maiden PDC major title at the 2022 European Championship, defeating Michael Smith 11–8 in the final.
+He has since won seven more Players Championships and two European Tour titles.

 Career

 Early career

 Smith began playing in Professional Darts Corporation events in 2005 and made his debut in the Vauxhall Spring Open, reaching the last 16.
 Smith then reached the final of the WDF Europe Youth Cup, losing to Dutchman Johnny Nijs.
 Smith had little success afterwards on the PDC circuit and switched to the BDO in 2007.